Buddash/Buddash/README.md

 ### Hi there 👋
 I am a quality assurance and design systems support engineer.

 My education - Design of thermal power plants.
+SSTU University

-SSTU University My resume on HH.ru - https://engels.hh.ru/resume/d06f7441ff02c8ce450039ed1f4d5366595937 With a job offer you can contact me by e-mail - smelkovila26@gmail.com, or write on HH.ru.
+My resume on HH.ru - https://engels.hh.ru/resume/d06f7441ff02c8ce450039ed1f4d5366595937

+With a job offer you can contact me by e-mail - smelkovila26@gmail.com, or write on HH.ru.

 ## Professional Skills.

 ### Software Testing.

 Knowledge of testing theory, mastery of test design techniques such as (boundary value analysis, equivalence classes, pairwise testing, decision table).

 Conducting various types of testing (regression, functional, configuration, installation, build testing, volume testing).

 Writing test cases, checklists based on software documentation, bug reports.

 API testing (Postman, Swagger).

-Working with PostgreSQL database at the level of simple queries (SELET, JOIN).
+Working with PostgreSQL database at the level of simple queries (SELEСT, JOIN).

 Working with browser console, ability to read error codes.

 Ability to work with GIT version control system.

-Ability to work with Azure DevOps task control system Working with GITBash command line.
+Ability to work with Azure DevOps task control system.

+Working with GITBash command line.

 ---------------------------------------------------

 Knowledge of JavaScript at a basic level (loops, methods, functions).

 Work with PostgreSQL database at the level of simple queries (SELET, JOIN).

 HTML at the elementary level (simple markup by bam methodology).

 Basic knowledge of Figma.

 Work with video editors SonyVEGAS, Adobe Premier Pro.

 ---------------------------------------------------